dapnii/Performance-Booster-Powershell-Script/README.md

 Script does things like:

-- Clears temporary files (%temp%, temp, prefetch)
+- Clears Temporary Files (%temp%, temp, prefetch)
-- Checks if high performance mode is enabled and if not enables it
+- Checks If High Performance Mode Is Enabled And If Not Enables It
-- Disables background apps
+- Disables Background Apps
-- Clears Firefox and Chrome cache
+- Clears Firefox And Chrome cache
+- Disables Start Menu Suggestions
+- Disables Automatic Installation Of Suggested Apps
+- Adjusts System Visual Settings For Best Performance